vpidev/ui-styleguide/README.md

 ###### [Style [U005](#style-u005)]

-- Use minified verisons of JS components in Production
+- Use minified versions of JS components in Production

 *Why?*: The client must download each JS file used, and minification can significantly reduce the size of the file, increasing application performance